city41/neo-geo-dev-book/book/08-bouncing-ball/index.md

 ![camp fire in sprite viewer](./campFireInSpriteViewer.png)

-If you'd like to see how to load this camp fire into a game using sromcrom code generation, checkout appendix 3.
+If you'd like to see how to load this camp fire into a game using sromcrom code generation, checkout supplemental 3.

 ### Loading the ball into our game